 A problem with the course statistics is the length of the MOOCs.
 Class central reports that since creators are adapting their courses to better fit students’ schedules, which means that semester-long courses are being broken down into smaller courses.
 This makes it difficult to capture the growth of the MOOC space in a total number of courses.
 There are some courses that can be finished within a couple of hours (https://www.class-central.com/report/moocs-2015-stats/, https://www.class-central.com/report/5-mooc-trends-of-2015/) and they do not fit in our definition of MOOC that has to offer a full/complete course experience to the learners (at least 25 hours, which equal 1 ECTS).

-Moreover, the philosophy of the ClassCentral claims to focus on meeting the learners’ expectations by providing them with prestigious MOOCs, i.e. courses affiliated to a prestigious institutions.
-The criterion ‘prestige’ is however vague enough and, more importantly, rather subjective.
-It lead to a conclusion that the platform has not created a set of objective criteria that would facilitate selection of MOOCs to feed in the platforms offer in an unbiased manner.
+The philosophy of the ClassCentral claims to focus on meeting the learners’ expectations by providing them with prestigious MOOCs, i.e. courses affiliated to prestigious institutions.
+The criterion ‘prestige’ is however vague and, more importantly, subjective.
+It has lead to a conclusion that the platform has not created a set of objective criteria that would facilitate selection of MOOCs to feed in the platforms offer in an unbiased manner.
 Consequently, there remains a question to answer about the quality of the courses and their learning outcomes.